n-elie7/alu-shell/permissions/README.md

 This command change the group owner to school for the file hello.
 ## chown vincent:staff *
 This command that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+## chown -h vincent:staff _hello command
+This command changes the owner to vincent and the group owner to staff for symbolic link _hello